KEYS FOR TOYOTA, HONDA, AND SUBARU

 DIAGNOSIS AND REPAIR

-There are locksmith shops that can do everything we can do, up until this category.
+There are automotive locksmith shops that can do everything we can do, up until this category.
 Locksmiths can deal with working systems to register new keys, but when the system isn’t working, it’s usually beyond the scope of their services.
 A network failure can prevent the immobilizer system from working.
 A smart key oscillator or antenna can fail, so the car door doesn’t unlock when you touch the handle.
 A security code may be lost after replacing a body control module or engine control module.

-This type of work that requires a locksmith license and a firm grasp of electrical and network diagnosis and has typically fallen to the dealerships.
+This type of work that requires an automotive locksmith license and a firm grasp of electrical and network diagnosis and has typically fallen to the dealerships.
 Many of them do a good job of it, but it’s usually not cheap.
 We’ve found that we can make a good profit while still doing this type of work cheaper than everyone else.

-OTHER LOCAL LOCkSMITHS
+OTHER car LOCkSMITHS

 If you find yourself locked out of your car in the middle of the night and don’t want to Uber/Lyft home and deal with it in the morning, we won’t be able to help you.
 There are some good local locksmiths that have 24 mobile service.